piranhacloud/piranha/micro/README.md

-# Manorrock Piranha Micro
+# Piranha Micro

-The Manorrock Piranha Micro module delivers you with the capability to run your web application from the command line using a single JAR, with either an exploded directory containing the contents of your WAR file, or with your WAR file.
+The Piranha Micro module delivers you with the capability to run your web application from the command line using a single JAR, with either an exploded directory containing the contents of your WAR file, or with your WAR file.